melissa-maistro/JBI100-Visualization-Group73/README.md

 - `processed_risk_data.csv` not found: run `data/preprocessing.ipynb`.
 - Empty map or charts: verify the CSV has the required columns and non-null data.
 - Port in use: change the port in `app.py`.

+We only used the framework given by the course instructors which means dash, plotly and pandas.
+Additionally we used scikit-learn, numpy.